tikhonbart/rust-model/README.md

 ## Keys to use model:

+- A,S,D,F keys to select detail
-- A-key to rotate top node of model
+- Z,X keys to rotate
-- S-key to set default position of model
+- C key - set default position